Benjamin H. Bratton

-Early life

-Bratton was born in Los Angeles, California in 1968 and holds a PhD in the sociology of technology from the University of California, Santa Barbara.

 Career

-Since 2009, he is Professor of Visual Arts at University of California, San Diego.
-Since 2014, he has been Professor of Philosophy of Design at the European Graduate School in Saas-Fee, Switzerland.
-From 2019-22 he was visiting professor at NYU Shanghai.
+He is Professor of Visual Arts at University of California, San Diego (UCSD), and author and editor of numerous books and essays.
+He has taught at the European Graduate School in Saas-Fee, Switzerland and was visiting professor at NYU Shanghai (2019–22).
 Prior to teaching at UCSD, Bratton taught at the Southern California Institute of Architecture in Los Angeles from 2001 to 2010 and is now a distinguished visiting professor.
 He taught in the Department of Design Media Arts at the University of California, Los Angeles (UCLA) from 2003 to 2008.
 He founded University of California, San Diego's Speculative Design undergraduate major.
+He holds a PhD in the sociology of technology from the University of California, Santa Barbara.